Thesskyy/probly/README.md

 # Excel-Gen-AI

-A Next.js application with an Excel-like interface using Jspreadsheet, available as an Electron desktop application.
+A Next.js application with an Excel-like interface using Handsontable.

 ## Requirements